 EVA foam is the least expensive option, providing most of the same benefits of the other materials without some of the cosmetic durability.
 While it does not lose its functional benefits with extended use, the wear and tear will be more visible.
-These mats usually came in puzzle mat form (interlocking tiles) and can be double sided.
+These mats usually come in puzzle mat form (interlocking tiles) and can be double sided.

 The surface texture of your grappling flooring can make a big difference in how you train and as well as the safety and comfort of your training space.
-Grappling mats can be wrapped or bonded to vinyl or canvas.
+Grappling mats can have foam wrapped or bonded to vinyl or canvas.
 They can also, in the case of EVA foam mats, have the surface texture molded into the same material as the core.
 The two most common textures are smooth and tatami.